Mozart: Symphony 12 - 14

 Winds: oboe, horn

 I really enjoy the driving bass in this first movement.
-This element is made all the more effective when, in the second motivic section, the bass almost falls away and leaves the violins and oboes on melody.
-Fear not, for the violins come back on a furious tremolo and the bass lines picks up with even more movement than the opening.
+That element is made all the more effective when, in the second motivic section, the bass almost falls away and leaves the violins and oboes to their melody.
+Fear not, for the violins come back in on a furious tremolo where the bass lines picks up with even more motion than the opening.

 I say second motivic section, but the contrasting expositional 'B' section is based on the opening melodic material.
-Truth be told, the opening of the development contrasts more than the 'B' section, although it is this latter part which will come back in force in the recapitulation.
+Truth be told, the start of the development contrasts the opening more than the 'B' section does, although it is this latter part which will come back in force to herald the recapitulation.

 Mozart nearly gives the listener a false recapitulation, where the main idea comes back in the home key.
 But then, the falling four semiquavers circle around and around again antiphonally amongst the 1st and 2nd violins, much more so than occurred in the exposition.
 Only in the return of the 'B' section material does the music finally drive home.

-These aspects show a more secure formal and structural approach to the symphony than I have noticed in the last two volumes of symphonies.
-Hopefully it is a sign of things to come.
+These aspects show a more secure formal and structural approach to the symphony than I have noticed in the last two volumes of symphonies from Mozart.
+Hopefully, this is a sign of things to come.

 Key: C Major